What is a Macchiato Coffee?

-With so many coffee varieties so readily available to us now, it's difficult to know exactly what each coffee is and their differences in taste.
+With so many coffee varieties so readily available to us now, it’s difficult to know exactly what each coffee is and their differences in taste.
 Unlike the infamous cappuccino or espresso, the macchiato is less recognised.
-So, exactly what is a macchiato?
+So, exactly what is a macchiato coffee?

-We explain what a macchiato is, what its variations are, and its main differences to other coffees.
+We explain what a macchiato is, what its variations are, and its main differences from other coffees.

 The origin of the name “macchiato” stems from baristas needing to show waiters the difference between an espresso shot and an espresso with a bit of milk in it.
 As the latter is “marked” or “stained” by the addition of milk, it was quickly given its name to highlight the addition.

 Unlike the cappuccino, originally being created exclusively for that morning coffee, the macchiato is the perfect afternoon coffee.

 What does a macchiato taste like?

 The small amount of milk that is used in the macchiato gives this coffee drink a slight sweetness.
 However, the combination of sweetness and creaminess of the milk isn’t enough to dilute the strength of the espresso, so some may argue that a macchiato can taste slightly bitter.